 How To Take Iron Supplements For Best Absorption

-If you want to take iron supplements for best absorption, the answer is simple, take Active Iron” then it would just carry on as normal from there.
-Active Iron was developed with scientists at Trinity College Dublin.
-The new technology uses a ground-breaking iron-whey protein complex to ensure iron is released in the small intestine, where it is most readily absorbed.
+If you want to take iron supplements for best absorption, the answer is simple: take an Active Iron tablet, and carry on with your day!
+Active Iron was developed by scientists at Trinity College Dublin, using a new technology harnessing a ground-breaking iron-whey protein complex which ensures that iron is released in the small intestine, where it is most readily absorbed.

 Studies confirm that the new Active Iron formulation doubles the amount of iron absorbed while being so gentle that it can be taken on an empty stomach.
-In our trial 9 out of 10 experienced no side effects.
+In our trial, 9 out of 10 experienced no side effects whatsoever.
 Active Iron only uses denatured whey-protein and encapsulated ferrous sulfate.